Last updated on October 5th, 2022

 It was NOT illegal – it was only “prohibited” meaning it was against company policy.

 On Feb 11th, 2016 The U.S. House Transportation and Infrastructure Committee, (by a vote of 33 to 26) approved an amendment that adds vaping to the federal ban on smoking in airplane cabins.
-If the bill passes in congress, vaping on a plane will be “illegal” and can be considered a felony.
+That means vaping on a plane can have serious consequenses.
+You may be fined, or the offense can even be considered a felony.

 Company policy (and the definition of the “rules”) is still being enforced by your friendly (or not so friendly) flight crew and airline authorities.
 That means getting caught can vary between a slap on the wrist and getting slapped in jail.

 When I first published this article in 2013, I found only three airlines – Japan airlines, Airtran and KLM who actually addressed the e-cigarette issue directly on their websites.
 Here’s what KLM had to say:

 “All KLM flights are non-smoking flights.
 Smoking is not permitted at any place or at any time on board our aircraft.
 This also applies to artificial cigarettes”.